SHervoe-Hansen/website/content/post/protein_unfolding_EN/index.md

 To exclude water from hydrophobic amino acid residues, proteins usually bury their hydrophobic residues within the interior of the protein by collapsing on themselves, also called the [hydrophobic collapse](https://en.wikipedia.org/wiki/Hydrophobic_collapse).

 ### Electrostatics Interactions: Long-Ranged Correlations
-Electrostatics describes the interactions between charged bodies which are stationary or moving so slowly that there are no magnetic forces between the bodies.
-All atoms that engage in chemical bonding are differently charged due to the [inductive effect](https://en.wikipedia.org/wiki/Inductive_effect).
-The charges that are attributed to atoms are called partial charges.
-Partial charges are, however, fictitious since they can not be measured by experiment, and the association of electron density to specific atoms would require an arbitrary man-made definition.

 While partial charge describes the charge associated with the individual atoms, we use the word "ion" to describe the total non-zero formal charge of molecules and atoms.
 In the case of proteins, we talk about the charged/ionic amino acid residues which possess the ability to carry the formal charge of either +1 (histidine, arginine, lysine) or -1 (aspartate, glutamate, cysteine, selenocysteine, tyrosine).
 The charge of these amino acid residues is gained from the gain and removal of protons with the behavior governed by classic acid-base chemistry.

 Electrostatic interactions between point charges are described by the [Coulomb law](https://en.wikipedia.org/wiki/Coulomb%27s_law), which states the electrostatic energy between two point charges decays with $1/r$, where $r$ is the separation between the two charges.
 Due to this long-ranged force, proteins are commonly found to engage in a highly complicated network for electrostatic interactions throughout the protein which can stabilize the folded state.